NAVIGATE THE BIBLE

 11

-As people today do not have record of past happenings, people who are coming after will not have record of things that are going to happen today.
+As people today do not have a record of past happenings, people who are coming after will not have a record of things that are going to happen today.

 12

-the preacher, as king over Israel, in the habitation of prosperity - Jerusalem -
+I, the preacher, as king over Israel, in the city of the Peaceful One - Jerusalem,

 13